 Clery Act and Campus Security

-Texas State University, as an institution that receives student aid assistance, follows federal law (the Clery Act of 1990) by distributing an annual campus security report, Campus Watch.
+Texas State University, as an institution that receives student aid assistance, follows federal law (the Clery Act of 1990) by distributing an Annual Fire Safety and Security report.

 The report includes descriptions of campus crime prevention programs, procedures for reporting crimes, and information about the number and frequency of crimes reported to the University Police Department during the last three years.